10.2 Corrective Action Explained [ISO 9001 Procedure]

 Determine and Verify the Escape Point

-A control system is a system deployed to monitor the product/process and ensure compliance to quality requirements.
+A control system is a system deployed to monitor the product/process and ensure compliance to the organization's processes and quality management requirements.
 A control system consists of responsibilities, procedures, and resources.
-A control point is a location within the control system at which the product/process is checked for compliance to the quality standards.

 To understand how the problem escaped and to identify the escape point: